arsalariane/Wright-Fisher-genomic-algorithm/solution.md

         pop.evolve(2)
         pop.evolve(3)
         would evolve the population for 5 generations.
         For each step, we make a call to the function generation() and append the population to the "self.history" container.
         """
-        for i in range(nGen):
+        for _i in range(nGen):
             self.history.append(self.generation())
-        self.getTraj()
+        self.get_frequency_trajectory() # This computes self.frequency_trajectory, the list of population frequencies from the first generation
+                       # to the current one. the get_frequency_trajectory function is defined below.

-    def getTraj(self):
+    def get_frequency_trajectory(self):
         """
-        calculates the allele frequency history for the population
+        returns an array containing the allele frequency history for the population (i.e., the allele frequency at generations 0,1,2,..., len(self.history))
         """
         history_array = np.array(self.history)
-        self.traj = history_array.mean(axis=1)
+        self.frequency_trajectory = np.mean(history_array, axis=1)
-        return self.traj
+        return self.frequency_trajectory

-    def plotTraj(self,ax="auto"):
+    def plot_trajectory(self,ax="auto"):
         """
         plots the allele frequency history for the population
         """

-        plt.plot(self.traj)
+        plt.plot(self.frequency_trajectory)
         if ax=="auto":
             plt.axis([0, len(self.history), 0, 1])
         else: